 Decisions may only be subject to one call-in and must be called in before they are implemented.
-For this reason it will take five working days for a decision to be implemented after it is has been publicised.
+For this reason it will take five working days for a decision to be implemented after it is publicised.

 Once a decision is called in, it is referred to the Call-In Sub-Committee, a sub-committee of the Overview and Scrutiny Committee.